wandadars/cantera/doc/sphinx/reference/onedim/grid-refinement.md

 governing equations.
 The system is initially solved on a coarse grid, and then the solution is analyzed to identify regions where it is not well resolved, such as areas with steep gradients.
 Additional grid points are inserted in these regions and then the system is solved again.
-If too many points are inserted, the solver may have difficulty converging, and so the algorithm prevents itself from adding too many points during one refinement step.
-These additional points are added during subsequent refinement steps.
 This process is repeated until the solution is deemed to be well resolved.
 This incremental refinement procedure maximizes the probability that the initial guess for each subsequent refined solution lies within the domain of convergence of the Newton solver.